 Your doctor will probably recommend some other measures to take if you're trying to conceive:

 Take 0.4 mg of folic acid every day.
 Folic acid, which naturally occurs in leafy green vegetables and artificially in fortified flour and rice products, has been shown to lower the risk of certain birth defects.
-Experts recommend that in addition to a good diet, you should take a multivitamin with folic acid daily for three months before pregnancy and at least three months into pregnancy.
+Experts recommend that in addition to a good diet, you should take a multivitamin with folic acid daily for three months before pregnancy and continue throughout your pregnancy.
 If you've had a previous pregnancy in which the fetus had birth defects of the brain and spinal cord, your doctor will probably recommend a higher dose of 4 mg of folic acid daily.

 Eat well and exercise.
 Being over- or underweight can increase risks during pregnancy.
+Develop a good exercise routine.
 Your doctor may also recommend that you avoid certain kinds of fish, such as swordfish, king mackerel, and shark, because they may contain mercury that can cause problems in pregnancy.

 American College of Obstetricians and Gynecologists web site.